Translated by Sandy Lau

 Written by MATCHA

 Shinsaibashi-suji Shopping Street is a must-visit in Osaka.
-This is a giant shopping arcade with cosmetics, apparel, and restaurants extending 600 meters.
-Here’s a detailed guide on this neighborhood and how to get to the area!
+This giant shopping arcade of cosmetics stores, apparel shops, and restaurants extends 600 meters.
+Read this detailed guide to learn about this lively Osaka neighborhood and how to get to the area!

 Drugstores and shops with cosmetics, duty-free items, 100-yen items, and character goods line the street.
 There are also many restaurants and cafés.
 Just about everything a shopper would want is here.